Bobby Locke "the greatest putter in history"?

 Solid contact was just as important to Locke - something that he believed most golfers could do better.
 Doing this exercise from the man himself should see you strike your putts more consistently: "Look at the ball's original position until the ball itself vanishes from sight.
 If your head moves, everything is for naught."

-Wikipedia on Bobby Locke
+Wikipedia entry - Bobby Locke